 The two crypto godfathers will stand against each other

-In the light of the disagreement on the proposed change, two of the most prominent crypto personalities, Roger Ver and Craig Wright, have decided to “part away”, in spite of that they are both big proponents of Bitcoin Cash, and often to it in their speeches affectionately as the “real” bitcoin BTCUSD, -0.09%.
+In the light of the disagreement on the proposed change.
+Two of the most prominent crypto personalities, Roger Ver and Craig Wright, have decided to “part away”.
+In spite of that they are both big proponents of Bitcoin Cash.
+Whilst often refer to it in their speeches affectionately as the “real” bitcoin BTCUSD, -0.09%.

 Ver has supports the new software upgrade, or the current version of Bitcoin Cash.
 While Wright says the software is supposed to deviate into the direction of the original bitoin, -Satoshi’s Vision (SV)- by increasing the maximum block size from 32MB to 128MB.